tfabris/BlueGigaEmpeg/README.md

 ###  Technical details and troubleshooting for the pairing process:

-When you press the RESET/PAIR button on the BlueGigaEmpeg, it does the
+When you press the recessed RESET/PAIR button on the BlueGigaEmpeg, it does the following:
-following:

  - Erases all previous Bluetooth pairings from the BlueGigaEmpeg.